emilydong001/DH110/Assignments/Assignment01.md

 ![Homepage of Mayo Clinic showing search box](../Images/homepage.PNG)

-> *Recommendation: Create a separate button for searching that includes the magnifying glass so that the user easily recognizes that it can be clicked.*
+> *Recommendation: Create a separate button for searching that includes the magnifying glass so that the user easily recognizes that it can be clicked to Search.*

 * The user needs to select from a large list of symptoms, which is cumbersome and overwhelming.
 ![Symptom Checker Step 1 Capture](../Images/symptom-checker-step-1.PNG)